Robert-ya/allinone/replit.md

 ## Overview

-"All In One Host" is a comprehensive PHP-based web tools directory featuring 75 essential tools for web hosting, DNS management, SSL security, SEO analysis, and development.
+"All In One Host" is a comprehensive PHP-based web tools directory featuring 72 essential online tools for web hosting, DNS management, SSL security, SEO analysis, and development.
 The application has been redesigned with a modern sidebar layout, categorized tool organization, and custom SVG logos for professional presentation.
 DNS Tools are prioritized at the top of categories, with quality tools carefully curated to avoid duplicates and provide comprehensive coverage across all categories.

 ### Recent Changes (August 2025)
-- Expanded directory from 54 to 75 tools with 21 new high-quality additions
+- Expanded directory from 54 to 72 tools with 18 new high-quality online tools
+- Removed 3 tools (ngrok, Serveo, FreeFormatter) that require downloads or aren't pure online tools
 - Added new SEO Tools category with comprehensive analysis tools
 - Added Accessibility Testing category for WCAG compliance
 - Enhanced Development Tools with code formatters and beautifiers